Skip to content

 • When buying aquatic products, the public must avoid direct contact with the aquatic products or use any towel provided by the stalls.
 They should wash hands with liquid soap and water as soon as possible if having contact with aquatic products which are not fully cooked.
 When handling aquatic products at home, the public should also wear gloves and wash hands thoroughly afterwards;

-• People must not touch aquatic products directly whenever there is a wound on hands.
+• People must not touch aquatic products directly whenever there is a wound on their hands.
 If a wound is sustained during handling aquatic products, the wound must be cleaned immediately and properly covered with waterproof adhesive dressings.
-Individuals should seek medical advice promptly when wound infection is found.
+Individuals should seek medical advice promptly when wound infection is suspected.

 Other languages